kaibin0608/ML-Notes/API/FastAPI.md

 **GET Operations**
 - Traditional use of: request information about an object.
 - Request parameters sent via query string
-- Can be sent from a web browser
+- Can be sent from a web browser ( means you can trigger it with no extra code/ tools, just use the browser UI(address bar, a link, or a plain HTML form))

 ```python
 api = "http://moviereviews.co/reviews/1"